 In our minds, this is a huge red flag.
 Whether we were quick to judge or not, this was just how we felt.
 When we felt that transparency wasn’t there, our natural tendency is to be a bit more cautious.

-[UPDATE MARCH 2014 - As part of a massive Bigcommerce update they called Bigcommerce Next, they have updated their theme collection to included 28 new premium, updated themes which are all mobile friendly.
+[UPDATE FEBRUARY 2016 – BigCommerce updated their theme collection to included new premium, updated themes which all of them are mobile friendly.
 These new themes are pretty good looking, and really closes the design gap with Shopify.
 Some of these new themes are free and some are paid.
-The paid ones range from $120 - $250, but most are in the $120 - $140 range - pretty much the same as the paid themes from Shopify.
-It's a great start in the right direction, and look forward to seeing more new themes from Bigcommerce.]
+The paid ones range from $145 – $235 – pretty much the same as the paid themes from Shopify.
+It’s a great start in the right direction, and look forward to seeing more new themes from BigCommerce.]

 Looks and design matter if you are trying to generate more sales to grow your business.
 We know this because we’ve built our own businesses, and this is a huge contributing factor to growth (amongst other factors, of course).

-Prior to March 2014, our view is that Shopify would win the “Battle of the Themes” as clearly they were the winner.
+Prior to February 2016, our view is that Shopify would win the “Battle of the Themes” as clearly, they were the winner.
 The thing we really appreciate Shopify approach is that they invite external designers to create themes for them.
 This is a fantastic approach as it ensures that Shopify does what they do best – in creating and providing a great e-commerce platform for you, while “outsourcing” themes to what professional designers do best – creating theme designs that work in today’s competitive e-commerce world.

-However, after the Bigcommerce Next update, the premium themes from Bigcommerce are really catching up and they have also started to hire professional designers to build their paid themes which is the right direction in our view.
+However, since the introduction of new, updated themes, BigCommerce are starting to catch up and they have also started to hire professional designers to build their paid themes – which is the right direction in our view.

 At the time of this update, we still feel that Shopify offers better and a much wider variety of professional online store themes to you.
-They have been using designers to build their themes for much longer and so while Bigcommerce is starting to catch up, Bigcommerce still has a ways to go.
+They have been using designers to build their themes for much longer and so while BigCommerce is starting to catch up, BigCommerce still has quite a ways to go.